Skills Academies

-Digital
+Digital Skills Hub

-Helping Londoners get jobs in digital professions
+Helping Londoners get jobs in digital professions.

-Our partnership with employers, trade sector bodies, and strategic community partners create career development pathways for Londoners to secure jobs and build rewarding careers in areas such as cybersecurity, software development, and cloud development.
-We have supported more than 2,000 Londoners secure education and subsequently employment in the digital sector.
-Jobs that you could get into include:
+Our partnership with employers, trade sector bodies, and strategic community partners creates career development pathways for Londoners to secure jobs and build rewarding careers in areas such as cybersecurity, software development, and cloud development.

 • IT and Essential Digital Skills